osisoft/PI-Adapter/V1/Configuration/General configuration.md

 # General configuration

-OSIsoft adapters can be configured to produce and store diagnostics data at a designated health endpoint, and to send metadata for created streams.
+You can configure OSIsoft adapters to produce and store diagnostics data at a designated health endpoint, and to send metadata for created streams.
 For more information about available diagnostics data, see [Adapter diagnostics](xref:AdapterDiagnostics) and [Egress diagnostics](xref:EgressDiagnostics).
 For more information about available metadata, see [Adapter Metadata](xref:AdapterMetadata).

 ## Configure general

 1. Start any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests.
-2. Execute a PUT command to the following endpoint, setting the `enableDiagnostics` parameter to either **true** or **false**: `http://localhost:5590/api/v1/configuration/system/general`
+2. Run a `PUT` command to the following endpoint, setting the `enableDiagnostics` parameter to either **true** or **false**: `http://localhost:5590/api/v1/configuration/system/general`

    **Note:** `5590` is the default port number.
 If you selected a different port number, replace it with that value.

-   Example using curl:
+   Example using `curl`:

    ```bash
    curl -d "{ \"enableDiagnostics\":true, \"enableMetadata\":false }" -X PUT "http://localhost:5590/api/v1/configuration/system/general"